- Letters of Credit (LOC)

 - Membership Directory

-Nearly $3 Million in Affordable Housing Grants Awarded to St. Louis Organizations
+Nearly $1 Million in Affordable Housing Grants Awarded to Jefferson City Organizations

-(St. Louis, Missouri) –Seven St. Louis community partners celebrated nearly $3 million in housing grants through the Federal Home Loan Bank of Des Moines (FHLB Des Moines) Competitive Affordable Housing Prorgram (AHP) on Friday, February 2.
-Congressman Wm.
-Lacy Clay was on-hand to make the announcement, which will help 130 area families find safe and affordable housing.
+(Jefferson City, Missouri) –Two Jefferson City community partners celebrated nearly $1 million in housing grants through the Federal Home Loan Bank of Des Moines (FHLB Des Moines) Competitive Affordable Housing Program (AHP) on Friday, February 21.
+Congressman Blaine Luetkemeyer was on-hand to make the announcement, which will help 95 area families find safe and affordable housing.